Pope Francis’ 2018 Easter Message and Urbi et Orbi Blessing

 Edward Pentin began reporting on the Pope and the Vatican with Vatican Radio before moving on to become the Rome correspondent for the National Catholic Register.
 He has also reported on the Holy See and the Catholic Church for a number of other publications including Newsweek, Newsmax, Zenit, The Catholic Herald, and The Holy Land Review, a Franciscan publication specializing in the Church and the Middle East.
 Edward is the author of “The Rigging of a Vatican Synod?
 An Investigation into Alleged Manipulation at the Extraordinary Synod on the Family”, published by Ignatius Press.
 Follow him on Twitter @edwardpentin

-At 12:00 noon, from the central loggia of the Vatican Basilica, the Holy Father Francis addressed this message to the large crowd present in St Peter's Square and to those who listened to him through the radio, the television and the Internet:
+At 12:00 noon, from the central loggia of the Vatican Basilica, the Holy Father Francis addressed this message to pilgrims present in St Peter's Square and to those who listened to him through the radio, the television and the Internet:

 “Dear brothers and sisters, Happy Easter!
 Jesus is risen from the dead!